dreamersara/OpenContracts/docs/backend/performance-optimization-implementation-guide.md

 - 90%+ reduction in database queries
 - 80%+ reduction in memory usage
 - Improved scalability to handle 100,000+ annotations
-- **Preserved jump-to-annotation functionality with <200ms response time**

 The implementation is designed to be:
 - Backward compatible
 - Incrementally deployable
 - Thoroughly tested
 - Production-ready
-- **Maintains all existing UX capabilities including instant annotation navigation**

-### Critical Success Factors

-1. **Navigation Index Must Load First** - The annotation manifest with navigation_index is essential for jump-to-annotation
-2. **Page-Based Loading Must Work** - Individual pages must load quickly when jumping
-3. **Caching Must Be Effective** - Redis cache hit rate should be >90% for manifests
-4. **Materialized Views Must Stay Fresh** - Maximum staleness of 5 minutes

-Any senior engineer should be able to follow this guide and implement the optimizations successfully while maintaining the critical jump-to-annotation user experience.
+Any senior engineer should be able to follow this guide and implement the optimizations successfully.